Michael Griffin (escape artist): Stunts

-Public Hanging
+Public hanging

-In January 1984, Griffin attempted to recreate a stunt he had originally performed in Houston, Texas on September 29, 1983.
-During this attempt a regulation 13 knot noose was used and applied by the Sheriff of Sedgwick County, Kansas (Johnny Darr) as well as tying Griffin's hands behind his back.
-He made his escape in approximately 37 seconds.
+In January 1984, Griffin recreated a stunt he had originally performed in Houston, Texas on September 29, 1983.
+A regulation 13-knot noose was used and applied by Johnny Darr, Sheriff of Sedgwick County, Kansas.
+Griffin's hands were tied behind his back, and he was pulled from the back of a horse.
+He made his escape in 37 seconds.
 According to Griffin "The pain was unbearable, I thought I was dying".

-$10,000.00 Challenge Escape
+Escape challenge

-Griffin had issued a challenge to reward $10,000.00 to anyone who could keep him prisoner.
+Griffin issued a challenge to reward $10,000 to anyone who could keep him prisoner.
+He later increased the amount to $100,000.